nhsx/nhsx-internship-projects/content/overview.md

 During the project period, the student will be allocated an NHS England supervisor and in some instances a project specific mentor.
 It is also required that an academic supervisor from the hosting university is identified before the student can accept the internship place.

 ### Funding
-For the entirety of the internship, the applicant would be paid as a NHS band 6 (spine point 1) post according to NHS Terms and Conditions (AfC) pay scales - Annual
+For the entirety of the internship, the applicant ~would be paid as a NHS band 6 (spine point 1) post according to NHS Terms and Conditions (AfC) pay scales - Annual~ **will need to be self-funded**

 ### Application Process